-To feel through your own real and, maybe even, raw emotions is the greatest gift you can ever give yourself.
+To feel through your own real and, maybe even, raw emotion is the greatest gift you can ever give yourself.
 That is the realest revolution of your own bliss you can have.
 An evolution of you in your own process.

 Look, I’m about getting what works for you.
 If affirmations and guided meditations genuinely work for you, then do you.
 I’ll say it again, take only what resonates with you here, and leave all else behind.